Society of Port Engineers (SOPE) History

-The first organizational meeting was hosted by Log Magazine, Alex Stewart, Northwest Editor, on 7 November 1946.
-Thirty-two marine Superintendents and Port Engineers were invited; seventeen were able to attend this first meeting.
-Organization concept of the San Francisco Society and New York Society, and details of the By-Laws, were given by Frank Smith, American Mail Line, a Charter Member of the San Francisco Society, Merle Johnson, Olympic S/S Co., Seattle, and Ross Marble, Advertising Manager of the Log Magazine.
+The first organizational SOPE meeting was hosted by Log Magazine, Alex Stewart, Northwest Editor, in Seattle, on 7 November 1946.
+Thirty-two marine superintendents and port engineers were invited; seventeen were able to attend.
+The organizational concepts of the San Francisco and New York societies, and details of the By-Laws, were given by Frank Smith, American Mail Line, a Charter Member of the San Francisco Society; Merle Johnson, Olympic S/S Company in Seattle, and Ross Marble, Advertising Manager of the Log Magazine.

 Discussion at this meeting indicated a desire for greater flexibility in membership requirements than that adopted by San Francisco and New York.
-At the suggestion of Ross Marble, an ad hoc organization was set up to investigate the concept of a Puget Sound Society and the following temporary officers were elected: Frank Howard, American Mail Line, President; Jack Hearing, Alaska Transportation Co., Vice President; and Joe Sweetin, James Griffiths and Sons, Secretary Treasurer.
+At the suggestion of Ross Marble, an ad hoc organization was set up to investigate the concept of a Puget Sound Society.
+The following temporary officers were elected: Frank Howard, American Mail Line, as President; Jack Hearing, Alaska Transportation Company, as Vice President; and Joe Sweetin, James Griffiths and Sons, as Secretary Treasurer.

 These officers were charged with the responsibility of gathering information to present at a meeting on 22 November 1946.
-The Temporary Board of Governors, Mickey Felton, Alaska S/S Co., Chairman, met at Pier 51 (Alaska S/S Co.) on 19 November 1946 to consider and discuss information received about the San Francisco Society and New York Society.
+The Temporary Board of Governors, including Mickey Felton, Alaska S/S Co., acting as Chairman, met at Pier 51 (at Alaska S/S Company) on 19 November 1946 to consider and discuss information received about the San Francisco Society and New York Society.

 The second meeting was rescheduled and held on 29 November 1946, but only ten attended.
 It was a rather disheartening experience in light of the initial enthusiasm shown a few weeks earlier.
 However, consideration was given to the first draft of a Constitution and By-Laws, which was rejected.
 The officers and Board of Governors were instructed to submit another draft which would allow a broader spectrum of Regular Membership.